 Cloud computing is Internet-based computing, whereby shared resources, software, and information are provided to computers and other devices on demand, like the electricity grid.

 If, like many organisations, you’ve built your corporate network over time, you’ve probably got a lot of complex connections between your sites and it’s difficult to launch new applications and services without significant redesign.
-Your network may not even support the latest converged services like VOIP or unified communications across all your sites.

 Cloud computing comes into focus only when you think about what IT always needs: a way to increase capacity or add capabilities on the fly without investing in new infrastructure, training new personnel, or licensing new software.
 Cloud computing encompasses any subscription-based or pay-per-use service that, in real time over the Internet, extends IT’s existing capabilities.